andreanovoa/real-time-bias-aware-DA/tutorials/README.md

 # Intro to data assimilation (DA)
-This folder includes a collection of interactive (Jupyter notebook) tutorials to ease the introduction to this repository.
+This folder includes a collection of interactive (Jupyter notebook) tutorials introductory to real-time data assimilation with ensemble Kalman filters.

 ***
 ## Getting started